jiayingzhou/MSI-slurm-Tutorial/README.md

 # MSI-slurm-Tutorial

-This doc is for the convenience of running Slurm jobs on MSI platform in University of Minnesota.
+This document provides guidance on running Slurm jobs on the MSI platform at the University of Minnesota for convenience.

 What you need:

+Requirements:

-1. Your MSI account with specific cluster, e.g., xxxx0000@mangi.msi.umn.edu.
-“Xxxx” is your UMN x500, and mangi is the cluster name.
-You can choose other clusters, see https://www.msi.umn.edu/partitions .
+A MSI account for a specific cluster, for instance, xxxx0000@mangi.msi.umn.edu.
+"Xxxx" refers to your UMN x500, and "mangi" is the cluster name.
+You may select other clusters, refer to https://www.msi.umn.edu/partitions.

-2.Your project as well as a slurm script.
-A slurm script example can be found in https://www.msi.umn.edu/content/job-submission-and-scheduling-slurm.
-I will recommend my slurm script run.sh.
+Your project and a slurm script.
+You can find an example of a slurm script at https://www.msi.umn.edu/content/job-submission-and-scheduling-slurm.
+I recommend using my slurm script, run.sh.

-To run a job in MSI using slurm, you will need:
+To run a job on MSI using slurm, you need to:

-1. Login your MSI account by typing
+1. Log in to your MSI account by typing:
 ```
 ssh xxxx0000@mangi.msi.umn.edu
 ```

-2. Upload your project to the MSI:
+2. Upload your project to MSI:
 ```
 scp -r your_local_project_path xxxx0000@mangi.msi.umn.edu:your_msi_project_path
 ```

-3. Build conda environment and install packages, to install pytorch correctly, I use mamba to install pytorch packages.
-A very short tutorial is https://www.youtube.com/watch?v=N30h6WPr09M&list=PLKCHj1lyf_OLPvyUG_EpzDv61aL3FvuHM&index=4&t=222s.
-For example, I install an environment named pytorch_env, and install pytroch at the cuda version = 11.3.
+3. Build a conda environment and install packages.
+To install pytorch correctly, you can use mamba.
+You can find a brief tutorial at https://www.youtube.com/watch?v=N30h6WPr09M&list=PLKCHj1lyf_OLPvyUG_EpzDv61aL3FvuHM&index=4&t=222s.
+For example, to install an environment named pytorch_env and install pytorch at the cuda version = 11.3, type:
 ```
 module load mamba
 mamba create -n pytorch_env